Watts-Lab/task-mapping/README.md

 All programs and code associated with the project can be found in the `analysis` directory.

 Main analyses associated with each of the two components can be reproduced by running commands via the master script (`analysis/run_master.py`).
+Use the following commands from the root of the directory:

 ```
   # list available steps